-(6) Total 4,286,232 Common Shares being held in escrow and will dealt with accordance with the terms of Escrow Agreement (former HydroGreen shareholders)
+(1) Total 2,143,058 Common Shares being held in escrow and will dealt with accordance with the terms of Escrow Agreement (former HydroGreen shareholders)

-The remainder of the Common Shares referenced in Notes 1-5 above will be released on January 5, 2021.
-The remainder of the Common Shares referenced in Note 6 above will be released in two stages with one half being released on January 1, 2021 and the remainder on July 1, 2021 Computershare Investor Services Inc. is the depository for the escrowed securities.
+The remainder of the Common Shares referenced in Note 1 will be released from escrow on July 1, 2021.
+Computershare Investor Services Inc. is the depository for the escrowed securities.